Table of Contents

 Personal data is also processed outside of the UK, Switzerland, and the EEA by our Udemy group companies, or our service providers, including to process transactions, facilitate payments, and provide support services as described in Section 4.
-We use Standard Contractual Clauses adopted by the European Commission to facilitate transfers of personal data from the EEA to third countries and have entered into data processing agreements with our service providers and Udemy group companies to restrict and regulate their processing of your data.
+We use the Controller-to-Processor Standard Contractual Clauses adopted by the European Commission to facilitate transfers of personal data from the EEA to third countries and have entered into data processing agreements with our service providers and Udemy group companies to restrict and regulate their processing of your data.
 By submitting your data or using our Services, you consent to this transfer, storage, and processing by Udemy and its processors.

 7.5 Users Outside of the U.S.

 In order to provide the Services to you, we must transfer your data to the United States and process it there.
 If you are using the Services from outside the United States, you consent to the transfer, storage, and processing of your data in and to the United States or other countries.